siscia/ema/README.md

 ## Maturity

-The project is just started, it is not mature enough for any use.
+The project has just started thus it is not mature enough for any use.

 ### Implemented